ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 * There could be a new non-profit foundation created, which gets all the donations and then has established criteria for how to reinvest the money as grants.
 * You could give the money to the existing foundations that focus on the area of open source that is most valuable to you

-I think making the execution of the investment standard is an important part of making this actually happen.
+Making the execution of the investment standard is an important part of making this actually happen.
 There should be standard processes and criteria for where your money will go, so that it's not adding additional overhead to your funding round.

 A simple example for a Python project could be:

-* You give 1% of your Venture Capital investment to the Python Software Foundation
+* You give 1% of your VC investment to the Python Software Foundation
 * You run a script that looks at all the projects in your `requirements.txt` that your project depends on
 * That list is cross-referenced with a list of the Python projects you use that need funding
 * The top 10 projects you use that need funding, sorted by least amount received that year, are each given 10% of your investment as a sustainability grant